 The only reason you should be carrying anything larger than a simple hand digger is if you’re on a large piece of unmanicured private land like farm fields and wooded areas.

-The only other exception to this rule is if you’re hunting a beach and want to use a
+The only other exception to this rule is if you’re beach metal detecting and want to use a

 Be aware that some parks will have limits to how deep you can dig, so you don't disturb any archaeological evidence.

 Holes should be dug as small "plugs".
 Refer to the five steps to digging the perfect plug.

 Always dispose of the trash you dig like bottle caps, foil, cans, etc. There is a reason most treasure pouches are made with two pockets - one for the trash and one for the treasure!